modern-sapien/project-prometheus/NOTE.md

  sub steps
     1. We need to pass our handleRequest functions into the createServer callback (step 3)
     2. We need to ensure that our server has recognized our changes, by STOPPING and RESTARTING unless running a third party software like nodemon.

+When creating handleRequest functions the request or req object comes in first and the response or res object comes second

+Switch Case
+    Unit 11 Activity 3

+    Capture a URL the request is made to var path = req.url          (req & res are OBJECTS that have innate properties)

+    switch (path)   {
+        case "/":
+            return displayRoot(res);
+        case "/portfolio":
+            return displayPage(res);
+        case:
+            return display404(path,res);
+    }

+Status Code
+    404 - some shit is broken, and you're not getting the page, you're looking for 200 - everything is gravy and we have successfully receive your response and returning it.

+res.writeHead(200, {"Content-Type": "text/html"})
+res.end()  ending a request by sending a specified thing